fredgibbs/fredgibbs.github.io/tutorials/qgis/overlaying-historic-maps-with-qgis.md

 {% include figure.html src="/assets/images/qgis/georef.png" caption="The Georeference plugin is already installed but needs to be enabled" %}

 Although the Georeferencer is part of QGIS, it needs to be enabled explicitly.
 On the menu bar, click "Plugins" (to get the above dialog) and search for "georef".
 You'll see one of the results is Georeference GDAL; click the check box next to it to enable the plugin.
 Close the plugins dialog.

+_Plugins are a standard feature of open source software like QGIS.
+This approach allows different groups to independently write, improve, and maintain code for different facets of a large and complicated application like QGIS._

 **Before proceeding, use the Zoom tool to draw a rectangle around the continental U.S. so that it fits entirely within the map canvas**